Skip to Main Content

 Pronouns: she/her/hers

-Home: Beirut, Lebanon and Manama, Bahrain
+Home: Beirut, Lebanon & Manama, Bahrain

 Major: Psychobiology